-One of our favourite places in the museum is the Erevnotopos, an area of 250sqm, specially designed for children.
-There you and your children can discover fossils in the sand, spend a night in camp, drive a small boat and explore the various ecosystems of the Mediterranean.
+One of our favourite places in the museum is the Erevnotopos, an experiment and play area of 250m2, specially designed for children.
+There, you and your children can discover fossils in the sand, spend a night in camp, drive a small boat and explore the various ecosystems of the Mediterranean.

 Families should know

 - You must bring your own water and a snack

 - Parking is available opposite the museum at an extra charge